-The vice president for student affairs administers the Division of Student Affairs, which encompasses the Counseling and Mental Health Center; the Office of the Dean of Students; University Health Services; the Division of Housing and Food Service; the Division of Recreational Sports; and the University Unions.
-The vice president shares administrative responsibilities for Texas Student Media with its Board of Operating Trustees.
+The Vice President for Student Affairs administers the Division of Student Affairs, which encompasses the Counseling and Mental Health Center, the Office of the Dean of Students, University Health Services, the Division of Housing and Food Service, the Division of Recreational Sports, and the University Unions.
 The vice president serves as liaison between the president of the University and the directors of these units, and provides leadership in the development of programs that supplement the classroom experience and enrich the quality of campus life.